Bob Jordan (newscaster): WGN-TV, Other Assignments

 Jordan joined WGN-TV in 1973 as a general assignment reporter; he also served as an anchor for the One O'Clock News.
 Jordan left WGN-TV in 1978 and joined the CBS News Midwest Bureau in Chicago.
 In his two years at CBS, Jordan spent time covering stories in the Midwest for the CBS Evening News with Walter Cronkite.
 He later returned to WGN-TV, by then a national cable TV superstation, in 1980.

 On August 14, 2016, Jordan announced he would retire from WGN-TV as weekend co-anchor effective Sep 25, but will remain as a fill-in news anchor for the remainder of his contract.

 Writing Credits

 In November 2017, Jordan's first book was published: Murder in The News: An Inside Look at How Television Covers Crime."

 Robert has many writing credits to his name including two screenplays, Anthony's Key and Multi-Man.
 He has also written articles for the Chicago Tribune.

-Other Interests
+Other interests

 Robert serves on the Board of Directors of several local organizations including the John G. Shedd Aquarium, the Safer Foundation and The Night Ministry.
 He is also part of the advisory board for The Salvation Army.

 Personal life

 Jordan and his wife, Sharon, live in Lincolnwood, Illinois.
 They have one daughter, Karen, also a reporter/anchor in Chicago.
-She is employed with WLS-TV, the ABC-TV station in Chicago; her husband, Christian Farr, is a reporter with the NBC-TV station in Chicago.
+She is employed with WLS-TV, the ABC-TV station in Chicago; her husband, Christian Farr, is a reporter with WMAQ-TV, the NBC-TV station in Chicago.